Who is most at risk for domestic violence?

 - Acts defensively when challenged and cannot take criticism

-- Acts superior than others in their home
+- Acts superior to others in their home

 - How are abusers impacted in the workplace?